WeblateOrg/weblate/docs/admin/continuous.rst

-Even when Weblate is the single source of the changes in the translation files, conflicts can appear when using :ref:`addon-weblate.git.squash` add-on, :ref:`component-merge_style` is configured to :guilabel:`Rebase`, or you are squashing commits outside Weblate (for example when merging a pull request).
+Even when Weblate is the single source of the changes in the translation files, conflicts can appear when using :ref:`addon-weblate.git.squash` add-on, :ref:`component-merge_style` is configured to :guilabel:`Rebase`, or you are squashing commits outside of Weblate (for example when merging a pull request).

 The reason for merge conflicts is different in this case - there are changes in Weblate which happened after you merged Weblate commits.
 This typically happens if merging is not automated and waits for days or weeks for a human to review them.
-Git is then sometimes no longer able to idetify upstream changes as matching to Weblate one and refuses to perform rebase.
+Git is then sometimes no longer able to identify upstream changes as matching the Weblate ones and refuses to perform a rebase.

 To approach this, you either need to minimize amount of pending changes in Weblate when you merge a pull request, or avoid the conflicts completely by not